-(Written on June 26, 2003) My grandmother, Helen Rosenman Lesses, died on Friday, June 20, 2003, at the age of 98.
+(Written on June 26, 2003, with later editing) My grandmother, Helen Rosenman Lesses, died on Friday, June 20, 2003, at the age of 98.
 She was born in Kielce, Poland, on December 24, 1904, and emigrated to the United States in 1906 with the rest of her family.
 She grew up in Cleveland, Ohio, in a poor Jewish immigrant family.
 She attended Western Reserve University (now Case-Western) in Cleveland, studied at the New England Conservatory of Music in Boston, then graduated from the University of Michigan in 1926.
 She met and married my grandfather, Dr. Mark Falcon Lesses, of the Boston area, when she was studying at the New England Conservatory.
 They had two children, my father (Maurice) and my uncle (Peter).
 They lived in Newton Centre, Massachusetts.

 Towards the end of World War II, she trained to become a machinist, but the war ended before she could start her career.
 After the war, she became active in local politics.
 She ran twice for the office of Alderman in Newton, perhaps the first woman to do so, but lost both times.
 Later, she worked at Peter Bent Brigham Hospital, the Wellesley College Library and the Fletcher School Library at Tufts.
 After retiring from Tufts, she decided - in her eighties - to become a real estate broker.
 She took the license exam (with trepidation), passed easily and then became a successful broker.